davebridges/Lab-Documents/Lab Policies/lab-rules.rst

 Trainee-Advisor Contract
     Both myself and trainees (either mine, or co-supervised trainees) will read, discuss and sign a contract describing our roles and responsibilities both as a trainee/employee and a mentor.
     This will include data dissemination/publishing rules, expectations of productivity, note keeping and time commitment, rules for dealing with other members both in my group and in collaborations, rules for sharing of reagents and data, rules for adjucating disagreements and grounds and procedures for termination.
     These rules will be in conformity with any institutional rules.
 Exceptions can be discussed and the agreement can be modified throughout the term of the relationship.
     I will post a generic version of this agreement in a publicly viewable location.

 Online Presence
     All trainees will appear on the laboratory website and write a blurb about their research interests and goals.
 Trainees will be strongly encouraged to blog, tweet and otherwise engage in social networking tools regarding their research and the work of others, but this is not required.
-Links to their publicly available social network profiles will be posted on the laboratory website.
+    Links to their publicly available social network profiles will be posted on the laboratory website with their permission.

 Open Access Policy
     Trainees will be made aware of the open publishing, dissemination, software and data/reagent sharing policies of the laboratory at the outset and will have to agree to these standards.